khodgins/BioinformaticsWorkshopMonash2021/Topic_3/README.md

 3) How many sequences contain a base with a Phred score of 2 ~/Topic_3/data/GBS12_brds_Pi_197A2_100k_R1.fastq?

-# Topic 3: Preprocessing Sequence Data
+# Topic 3: Preprocessing Sequence Short Read Data

 To practice unix-based command line, run through some of the examples after the quality trimming section to learn how to navigate through the file system and do basic file manipulation.